18. Stacks¶

 Note

-We have been making all our classes public
+We have been making most of our objects public

 access from one part of the code to another.
 Implementing access control is